Is Blackjack insurance worth it?

 Another side bet similar to blackjack insurance, but which may prove helpful if you apply basic strategy, is called ‘surrender.
 Compared to the other two, this one can get you out of tight situations.

 The Blackjack surrender rule is not the most popular in land-based casinos.
-However, you’ll find masses of live dealer rooms and other table games that accept it in the best online casinos.
-Just type in ‘Blackjack Surrender’ in the search bar.
+However, you’ll find masses of live dealer rooms and other tabletop games that are accepted in the best online casinos.
+Just type ‘Blackjack Surrender’ into the search bar.

 How is it useful?